nickmancol/airquality-nickman/README.md

 ## The idea

-Using the Air quality data set
+Using the Air quality data set from ARPA (Lombardia, Italy)